Bob Lobel: WBZ-TV

 Lobel is also known for his local charity work for Children's Hospital and The Genesis Fund among many others.

 During a 2003 edition of Sports Final, Boston Globe columnist Bob Ryan said that the wife of New Jersey Nets guard Jason Kidd needed someone to "smack" her for taking his young children to NBA playoff games where they could be taunted.
 Kidd had recently faced charges of domestic violence.
 Lobel immediately interrupted Ryan and tried to get Ryan to retract his comment, but Ryan refused.
 The Globe suspended Ryan for three weeks.
 In an Internet chat that summer, Lobel said that his actions were not "an act of heroism on my part, just knowing what is acceptable and what is not acceptable".

-On April 2, 2008, it was announced that Lobel will be released from WBZ-TV after almost thirty years with the station.
-On Dec.
-1, 2010, Lobel started doing a new radio show on WTPL-FM 107.7 in New Hampshire.
+On April 2, 2008, it was announced that Lobel would be released from WBZ-TV after almost thirty years with the station.
+On December 1, 2010, Lobel started doing a new radio show on WTPL-FM 107.7 in New Hampshire.
 The show ran till 2014.

 On February 3, 2009, Bob Lobel returned briefly to the WBZ fold, on WBZ 1030 AM, replacing Gil Santos (longtime sportscaster who retired on January 30) as the on-air sports reporter.
 He continues to work with the radio station in other capacities, including golf reports on weekends.